 “There are... conflicting reports as to what happened,” he started to say.

 “And so you’re putting it down as just another unfortunate accident?”
-Annie said acidly.
+Anna said acidly.
 “Don’t you think that even accidents need to be accounted for?
 Who was responsible?
-What happened!”
+What happened?”

 Wade winced a little.
 He had known this was going to be difficult.
 He hadn’t expected her to jump down his throat within five minutes.